 Windows Server

-For Windows Server, there is a separate manual with regard to expanding the space of your Big Storage drive.
-You can find this here.
+For Windows Server, there is a separate guide for expanding the space of your VPS' / Block Storage disk.
+You can find it here.

-Should you have any questions left regarding this article, do not hesitate to contact our support department.
-You can reach them via the ‘Contact Us’ button at the bottom of this page.
-If you want to discuss this article with other users, please leave a message under 'Comments'.
+If you still have questions after reading this article, do not hesitate to contact our support department.
+You can reach them via the 'Contact Us' button at the bottom of this page.